Manasvi8274/DATA_CLEANING/README.md

-# DATA_CLEANINGSimple Data Cleaning Using Python
+#  Simple Data Cleaning Using Python
 ## Welcome to the Simple Data Cleaning project!
 This project demonstrates basic data cleaning techniques using Python and popular libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
 Data cleaning is a crucial step in the data analysis process, ensuring that your dataset is accurate, consistent, and ready for analysis.Used Linear regresssion , Lasso Regression , Ridge Regression  and somebit decision tree

 ## Table of Contents